Lamuka: Muzito split

 Fayulu supporters were surprised by Muzito's opposition, recalling that his party, New Momentum (NOU.EL), had been a signatory of the first public declaration of the Patriotic Bloc and that its members even participated in the first march organized by the movement.

 Furthermore, the announcement of both leaders to join the presidential race was another point of contention, along with the interpretation of Lamuka's objectives.
 Fayulu supporters believed that the coalition had been an electoral platform since April 2019, while NOU.EL considered Lamuka to be merely a force for protest, a space for resistance, and that the electoral issue was for later.
 For some time, the two leaders operated separately, each conducting their activities in the name of their political party, only sometimes using the Lamuka label.

-On 31 March 2023, Fayulu announced in a press release that Muzito and NOU.EL had lost the legitimacy to speak in the name and on behalf of Lamuka, citing a correspondence from December 22 2022, in which Muzito informed him of his voluntary withdrawal from the platform's presidency.
+On 31 March 2023, Fayulu announced in a press release that Muzito and NOU.EL had lost the legitimacy to speak in the name and on behalf of Lamuka, citing a correspondence from 22 December 2022, in which Muzito informed him of his voluntary withdrawal from the platform's presidency.
 In response, the next day, the secretary general of NOU.EL, Blanchard Mongomba, accused Fayulu of fraud, lying, and cheating, insisting that the party would not relinquish its responsibilities as co-founder of Lamuka.
 Mongomba further accused Fayulu of having already turned his back on the fight for truth at the ballot box when he declared that he had forgiven those who stole power from the Congolese people in 2018.
 That same week, Fayulu handed over the position of coordinator to Professor Matthieu Kalele Ka-Bila before Muzito was scheduled to take over, having been admitted to the presidium through cooptation.
-In turn, on April 11,  Muzito calimed to take over regins, with Mongomba calling Fayulu actions an act of rebellion and claiming that Fayulu had self-excluded himself from Lamuka.
+In turn, on 11 April,  Muzito claimed to take over the reins, with Mongomba calling Fayulu's actions an act of rebellion and claiming that Fayulu had self-excluded himself from Lamuka.
 That month, Muzito and his party abandoned the coalition.